 Summer in Greenville, SC

-10 Ways to Soak Up the Season
+10 of the Best Summer Activities to Soak Up the Season

+Summer in Greenville, SC, is packed with outdoor adventures, water activities, seasonal events, and patio dining.
 Long days.
 Cool dips.
 Patio sips.
 Summer in Greenville is all about sunshine and good times.
 Whether you're hiking through mountain trails, sipping a flight at a local brewery, or catching fireworks after a baseball game, here's how to make the most of summer in the Upstate.

 - Water Activities to Make a Splash